Learn / Blog / Article

 Rule out bugs and UI issues

-Identify elements that might be causing friction (going back and forth between pages for example)
+Identify elements that might be causing friction in your UX (going back and forth between pages for example)

 Once you have a list of potential issues, start addressing them.